paulwizviz/learn-tendermint/docs/tendermint.md

 ### The pBFT consensus engine

-The pBFT consensus engine ensures that transactions sent to a network of nodes, and all nodes record the transactions in the right order.
+The pBFT consensus engine ensures that transactions sent to a network of nodes are recorded in the right order.

 The pBFT consensus algorithm is described in [what is tendermint?](https://docs.tendermint.com/v0.34/introduction/what-is-tendermint.html).

 ### The P2P protocol